 Styles and furniture for a sanguine personality type

-- Loneliness, inactivity and faint colors can drive you nuts?
+- Does loneliness, inactivity and faint colors can drive you nuts?

 Then, you are likely to be a sanguine type, hating small and dark spaces, as well as boring run-of-the-mill interiors.
 You can’t stand cluttered rooms, massive pieces of furniture and an abundance of textiles with all those ruching and voluminous folds – bother it!